darkenvy/Cookie-Clicker-Docker/README.md

 * or use localhost:5901 with traditional VNC software
 * Profit???

+## Tips
+1) For performance, disable sound (right-click tab and mute) and disable all fancy graphics.
+2) Enable "defocus on" and change to a different tab when closing out of the VNC.
+This will ensure that the low-cpu version of the game kicks in.
+3) Install adblock, tampermonkey and addons for cookie clicker.
+4) Manually export a save every time you are in. autosaving works, but might as well save a hard copy for redundency :)

 ## Issues
 * You may experience an issue with folder permissions.
 We mount the chrome-config folder to persist our savegame.
 However, it may be owned by root.
 And this docker image uses user id 1000.
 The fix? `chown 1000:1000 chrome-config` in your host OS